This Policy was last reviewed and approved by the Board of Directors at it’s Meeting held on October 21,2025.

 B. Components of Interest leviable

-In the case of an account which is serviced regularly and operated without default, the interest charged would have two components viz.
+n the case of an account which is serviced regularly and operated without default, the interest charged would have two components viz.
 Basic Rate and Risk Premium.
-However, if an account is not serviced regularly and default occurs, the interest leviable in such accounts will have one more component called additional interest.
-Further, if the customer opts for reschedulement of the entire repayment schedule or pre-closure of the loan post-delivery of the two wheeler, the Company shall charge broken period interest as applicable in such cases.
+However, if an account is not serviced regularly and default occurs, the interest leviable in such accounts will have one more component called penal charges.
+Each component of the interest is explained below:

 1. Basic Rate: